Imaging Through Scattering

 Yunzhe Li, Yujia Xue, Lei Tian

-Imaging through scattering is an important, yet challenging problem.
-Tremendous progress has been made by exploiting the deterministic input-output relation for a static medium.
-However, this approach is highly susceptible to speckle decorrelations – small perturbations to the scattering medium lead to model errors and severe degradation of the imaging performance.
-In addition, this is complicated by the large number of phase-sensitive measurements required for characterizing the input-output ‘transmission matrix’.
+Imaging through scattering is an important yet challenging problem.
+Tremendous progress has been made by exploiting the deterministic input–output “transmission matrix” for a fixed medium.
+However, this “one-to-one” mapping is highly susceptible to speckle decorrelations – small perturbations to the scattering medium lead to model errors and severe degradation of the imaging performance.
 Our goal here is to develop a new framework that is highly scalable to both medium perturbations and measurement requirement.
-To do so, we abandon the traditional deterministic approach, instead propose a statistical framework that permits higher representation power to encapsulate a wide range of statistical variations needed for model generalization.
-Specifically, we develop a convolutional neural network (CNN) that takes intensity-only speckle patterns as input and predicts unscattered object as output.
-Importantly, instead of characterizing a single input-output relation of a fixed medium, we train our CNN to learn statistical information contained in several scattering media of the same class.
-We then show that the CNN is able to generalize over a completely different set of scattering media from the same class, demonstrating its superior adaptability to medium perturbations.
-In our proof of concept experiment, we first train our CNN using speckle patterns captured on diffusers having the same macroscopic parameter (e.g. grits); the trained CNN is then able to make high-quality reconstruction from speckle patterns that were captured from an entirely different set of diffusers of the same grits.
-To investigate the physical underpinnings of our CNN, we conduct correlation analysis and show that the captured speckle patterns, although are decorrelated (e.g. < e−1 ) using the classical Pearson correlation coefficient metric, still contain statistically invariant information.
-These invariance is hard to invert using deterministic models, but can be effectively utilized using our statistical CNN model.
-Our work paves the way to a highly scalable deep learning approach for imaging through scattering media.
+To do so, we propose a statistical “one-to-all” deep learning (DL) technique that encapsulates a wide range of statistical variations for the model to be resilient to speckle decorrelations.
+Specifically, we develop a convolutional neural network (CNN) that is able to learn the statistical information contained in the speckle intensity patterns captured on a set of diffusers having the same macroscopic parameter.
+We then show for the first time, to the best of our knowledge, that the trained CNN is able to generalize and make high-quality object predictions through an entirely different set of diffusers of the same class.
+Our work paves the way to a highly scalable DL approach for imaging through scattering media.

 3D imaging in volumetric scattering media using phase-space measurements